adamelliotfields/gradio-diffusion/DOCS.md

 #### IP-Adapter

-In an image-to-image pipeline, the input image is used as the initial latent.
-With [IP-Adapter](https://github.com/tencent-ailab/IP-Adapter), the input image is processed by a separate image encoder and the encoded features are used as conditioning along with the text prompt.
+In an image-to-image pipeline, the input image is used as the initial latent representation.
+With [IP-Adapter](https://github.com/tencent-ailab/IP-Adapter), the image is processed by a separate image encoder and the encoded features are used as conditioning along with the text prompt.

 For capturing faces, enable `IP-Adapter Face` to use the full-face model.
 You should use an input image that is mostly a face and it should be high quality.
 You can generate fake portraits with Realistic Vision to experiment.